A Few Good Men: Development

 The film had a production budget of between $33 and 40 million.
 Tom Cruise was cast as Kaffee on March 22, 1991, and was given a $12.5 million salary.
 Demi Moore was cast as Galloway.
 Wolfgang Bodison was a film location scout when he was asked to take part in a screen test for the part of Dawson.
 James Woods auditioned to play Jessep, but Jack Nicholson was cast.
 Nicholson was paid $5 million for 10 days of shooting, earning $500,000 a day.
 Nicholson said, "it was one of the few times when it was money well spent."
 He later criticized Columbia Pictures for moving the film's release date to directly compete with his other film that year, Hoffa.

 The film starts with a performance of "Semper Fidelis" by a U.S. Marine Corps marching band.
 A Silent Drill was performed by the Texas A&M University Corps of Cadets Fish Drill Team (portraying the United States Marine Corps Silent Drill Platoon).

 Commentators have suggested several former Navy JAG lawyers who might have been the model for Kaffee.
 These include Don Marcari, now an attorney in Virginia; former U.S. Attorney David Iglesias; Chris Johnson, now practicing in California; and Walter Bansley III, now practicing in Connecticut.
 But Sorkin has said, "The character of Dan Kaffee in A Few Good Men is entirely fictional and was not inspired by any particular individual."

 Cruise said that he modeled his performance on Church of Scientology chairman David Miscavige, with whom he is friends.
 Cruise insisted on using the church's Clearsound sound reproduction technology, which he claimed captured his voice better.

+Filming

-Filming began on October 21, 1991, at the Arlington Memorial Bridge in Washington D.C.
+Filming began on October 21, 1991, at the Arlington Memorial Bridge in Washington, D.C.
 The film's Guantanamo Bay scenes were filmed in Southern California at Crystal Cove State Park, Fort MacArthur, and Naval Air Station Point Mugu.
 Although 200 off-duty Marines were allowed to serve as extras for the film, the U.S. Department of Defense denied the production permission to film at Marine Corps Base Camp Pendleton.
 The courtroom scenes were filmed at Culver Studios in Culver City, California.